14 Best Ways to Make Money on Amazon (That Aren’t Just Selling Things)

 You can hire Amazon to do your shipping or handle the shipping process on your own.
 You’ll get paid via direct deposit on a regular basis.

 “My wife and I signed up for the Professional Plan so we could sell private label products that ranged in price from $15 to $50,” says Marc Andre, blogger at VitalDollar.
 “If you’d like to sell on Amazon, do the opposite of what we did and go for bigger, heavier, or more expensive products.
 This way you’ll face much less competition and be more likely to succeed.”
-Marc grew his successful Amazon business to $13,000 per month.
+Marc grew his income to $13,000 per month by selling stuff on Amazon.

 7. Join Amazon Associates